remtori/my-website-legacy/README.md

 ### Netlify

-- Incremental build with data from Firebase
+- Incremental build, only rebuild when there is a `package.version` change

-- Trigger rebuild via callback URL from Functions
+- Rebuild is triggered when there is a commit on `master` branch

 ### CMS Pipeline